tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 ## Some Shape Rotation

 Let's take a moment to make sure we understand what's going on.
 Whenever we use the `|%` (barcen) rune, we are storing a copy of the subject at the time the code was executed.
-We put that in the left branch, and we put some arms (code) in the right branch.
+We put that in the right branch, and we put some arms (code) in the leftß branch.
 We can think of a core as "wrapped around" the subject it was built against.

 ![](Images/191.png)